cits3007/cits3007.github.io/assets/lectures/lect03--memory2.md

     the buffer, but there's no reason in principle why it might not go the other way.)
-- If the data overwrites adjacent data or program instructions, that can lead to unpredictable behaviour and security vulns.
+- If the data overwrites adjacent data or program instructions, that can lead to unpredictable behaviour and security vulnerabilities.

 ::: notes